 Look for pieces with knots, hollows, and ridges where some soil could be tucked in.

 For example, a gnarled grape root with many natural cavities or pockets that could be enlarged, made an ideal setting for sempervivums.

-Grower Tip: Before planting in any kind driftwood or stump, throw the wood into a tub of hot soapy water with some neem oil or pour boiling water over the wood to kill and insect pests it may be harboring.
+Grower Tip: Before planting hens and chicks in any kind driftwood or stump, throw the wood into a tub of hot soapy water with some neem oil or pour boiling water over the wood to kill and insect pests it may be harboring.

 For a natural effect, use the wood as it is, without painting or refinishing.

 If you are working with a stump, invert it, so the root end becomes the planter top.
 This gives a nicely balanced planting with a look of stability.

 Pack all hollows and holes full of moistened garden soil into which you have mixed a generous amount of damp peat moss.
 Tamp it in with a thin stick.

 Tack a layer of sphagnum moss or sheet moss over the soil to keep it from washing away.
 Now you are ready to plant your Sempervivums.